ryansheehy0/Cheat_Sheets/git.md

 1. Go to github settings -> SSH and GPG keys -> New SSH key
 1. Paste the contents of id_ed25519.pub into github and press Add Key
 1. To test if it worked run: `ssh -T git@github.com` and you should see Successfully Authenticated
+    - If this doesn't work then you may need to run `eval "$(ssh-agent -s)"` in order to start the ssh-agent
 1. To use with SSH make sure your location is SSH(starts with git@github.com)

 ## Adding a warning when pushing to main/master from another branch